NFL, TV's Strahan flies in space with astronaut's daughter

 “I thought about Daddy coming down and thought, gosh he didn’t even get to enjoy any of what I’m getting to enjoy,” Shepard Churchley said following touchdown.
 “He was working.
 He had to do it himself.
 I went up for the ride!”

-Saturday’s launch marks the last one this year by private U.S. companies as space tourism finally takes off.
-Virgin Galactic kicked it off in July, sending up its billionaire founder, Richard Branson, followed by Blue Origin and SpaceX.
-So many are flying that the Federal Aviation Administration announced Friday it will no longer designate who is a commercial astronaut or give out wings.

-Bezos, who founded Amazon six years before Blue Origin, was on his company’s debut launch in July.
+Bezos, who founded Amazon six years before Blue Origin, was on the debut launch in July.
 The second, in October, included actor William Shatner — Captain James Kirk of TV’s original “Star Trek.”
-The late Leonard Nimoy’s daughter sent up a necklace with a “Vulcan Salute” charm on Saturday’s flight, in honor of the show’s original Mr. Spock.
+The late Leonard Nimoy’s daughter sent up a necklace with a “Vulcan Salute” charm on this flight, in honor of the show’s original Mr. Spock.

 Blue Origin dedicated Saturday’s launch to Glen de Vries, who launched into space with Shatner in October, but died one month later in a plane crash.